terrajobst/api-fingerprint/README.md

 We often want to correlate outputs from different tools but this is virtually impossible because each tool differs in the way it represents APIs.

-For example, let's say a tool reports about my usage of `List<Customer>.Add()`.
+For example, let's say a tool reports about the usage of `List<Customer>.Add(Customer)`.
 There are various ways this can be expressed:

 * `List<T>.Add(T)`
 * `List<Customer>.Add(Customer)`